soramitsukhmer/.github/README.md

-# .github
+# @soramitsukhmer/.github

-Default metadata files across all repos in the @soramitsukhmer organization
+Default metadata files across all repos in the @soramitsukhmer organization.

 ## 🚨 WARNING 🚨